GokulVSD/tiCtactoe/README.md

 This was a very tedious process because I had to modify a lot of code.

 Created an AI based on a scoring system.
-If difficulty is hard, the highest scored move is played, if medium, second highest scored move is played, if easy, third highest scored move is played.
+The move to be played is randomised based on the difficulty.
+Higher the difficulty, higher the chance that the ideal move is played.
 The scoring system worked off of several criteria, and scores were adjusted for certain edge cases.
 Implementing the PvC mode within the already created code took a lot of time and effort, and required me to fix a lot of bugs that arose with calling the computerMove() function after Player’s move.